kean/articles/2016-01-10-immutability-and-builder-pattern.markdown

 - We had to use four lines of code for a single `name` property
 - We limited our ability to extend class hierarchy

-Fortunately there is an alternative way to create immutable objects which is an overlooked [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
-It is a very simple pattern which addresses all those problems.
+Fortunately, there is an alternative way to create immutable objects which is an overlooked [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
+It is a very simple pattern that addresses all those problems.

 ## Builder Pattern